What is school drug education?

-National and State strategy support a harm minimisation approach.
+National and State strategy supports a harm minimisation approach.
 In school drug education, this approach acknowledges that drug use is complex and that students can be affected by their own drug use or the drug use of others.

-It aims to reduce the harms associated with use and to promote healthier, alternative behaviours.
+It aims to reduce the harms associated with the use and to promote healthier, alternative behaviours.
 A harm minimisation approach does not condone or encourage drug use.